zx0r/VSCodium-Configuration/README.md

 - **Developer Efficiency**: Ships with curated extensions, keybindings, and settings for rapid productivity.
 - **GitHub Copilot Integration**: Seamless auto-setup of Copilot & Copilot Chat for both VSCode and VSCodium.

+> **Note**: While this solution is intended to be cross-platform, it has been tested exclusively on macOS.
 ---

 ###### 📦 One-Command Installation